Quantum Gravity Effects on Dark Matter and Gravitational Waves: DWs annihilation and GWs

 The spontaneous breaking of the $\ZDW$-symmetry could lead to the formation of 2D topological defects called DWs, filling our universe with patches in different degenerate vacua~\cite{Kibble:1976sj}.
 DWs are problematic as their energy density attenuates more slowly than that of radiation and matter, and would eventually become dominant.
 Hence DWs can alter the evolution of our universe in a way inconsistent with current CMB observations~\cite{Zeldovich:1974uw}.
 However, dimension-five operators associated with $S^{}_1$ in eq.~\eqref{eq:bias} can generate the energy bias term

 which softly breaks $\ZDW$-symmetry and also the vacua degeneracy.
-Then the DWs could decay and induce a characteristic SGWB signal.
-It should be mentioned that $v_1 \gg v_{h}$ in most of the parameter space in our minimalistic model, hence a strong hierarchy among these operators should exist, rendering $v^5_1/\Lambda_{\rm QG}$ to be essentially the dominant one.
+The population of the ``true vacuum'' (with lower energy) $p_{-}$ then should be greater than that of the ``false vacuum'' (with higher energy) $p_{+}$, i.e. $p_{+}/p_{-} \simeq {\rm exp}[-4V_{\rm bias}/(\lambda_1 v^4_1)]$~\cite{Gelmini:1988sf}.
+The different population between the two vacua induces a volume pressure force $p_V \sim V_{\rm bias}$ acting on the walls, forcing the false vacuum region to shrink.
+When $p_V$ is greater than the tension force $p_T$ of the walls, the DWs start to collapse and annihilate, triggering a characteristic SGWB signal.
+To achieve an observable GW signal, an enormous hierarchy between $V$ and $V_{\rm bias}$ is usually assumed by fiat.
+We emphasize that such a hierarchy is the natural consequence of the QG effects.
+It should also be mentioned that $v_1 \gg v_{h}$ is satisfied in most of the parameter space in our minimalistic model, hence a strong hierarchy among these operators should exist, rendering $v^5_1/\Lambda_{\rm QG}$ to be the dominant one.